JacquesGariepy/DynamicBenchmark/README.md

 ## Running the Benchmarks

-To run the benchmarks, you can execute the project from the command line with the command `dotnet run -c Release`.
+To run the benchmarks, you can execute the DynamicBenchmark project from the command line with the command `dotnet run -c Release`.

 ## Benchmark Results